 Water Baptism is an outward declaration of a decision in your heart to follow Jesus Christ as Savior and Lord of your life.
-Not only does the Bible command us to be baptized but Jesus himself was water baptized.
+Not only does the Bible command us to be baptized, but Jesus himself was water baptized.
 We are simply following his example in doing the same.
 It’s one way we can literally live like Jesus lived.
 It is the next step after meeting Jesus personally!
 Baptism is going public about your faith in Jesus and communicating to the world your heart-felt commitment to following Him.
-Like a wedding ring is to a marriage the metal or gems don’t make your marriage, they are just a reminder that you are bound together with your spouse.
-Baptism is the same idea, it doesn’t save you, but it’s a public symbol that you are bound to Jesus Christ.
-It's you’re next step after salvation.
+Like a wedding ring is to a marriage, the metal or gems don’t make your marriage.
+They are just a reminder that you are bound together with your spouse.
+Baptism is the same idea - it doesn’t save you, but it’s a public symbol that you are bound to Jesus Christ.
+It's your next step after salvation.

 Fill out the contact form below to have someone get in touch with you about getting water baptized.

 Who should get baptized?

 Anyone who has made the decision to eagerly follow Jesus Christ as their Lord and Savior is encouraged to get baptized.

 Why should I get baptized?

 Actions speak louder than words and being baptized is a symbolic action that boldly declares, “I worship and serve Jesus Christ!”
 Jesus instructs us to be baptized & sets the example for us.
 (Matthew 28:19-20; Mark 1:9)

 The Bible says if we love Jesus, we will follow Him (1 John 2:3).
 We like to say Jesus went public for us on the cross, so we can go public for him.
 Baptism shows we are dying to our old self and starting a new life with Jesus who is making us more like Him every day.
 (Acts 2:38-41)